Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Experience/The Lionsberg Experience - Day 9.md

 Our [[Quest]] is to [[Progress]] along the [[Critical Path]] FROM the **Old World** TO the **New World** in order to accomplish [[The Goal]].

-Because no one can be involuntarily left behind in the [[Old World]], this [[Quest]] requires that we identify and extend a [[Lionsberg Invitation]] to everyone.
+Because no one can be involuntarily left behind in the [[Old World]], this [[Quest]] requires that we identify and extend a [[Lionsberg Invitation]] to everyone by 2030.

-## The 7 Year Window

-Our [[Current Best Understanding]] is that we are now in [[The 7 Year Window of Crisis and Opportunity]], and that these invitations must all be extended by 2030.

 ## The Lionsberg Orientation Process Begins

-The [[Lionsberg Orientation Process]] is a 12 week training and onboarding process designed to prepare Participants for meaningful participation and contribution as Members of the Lionsberg Community, while discovering a unique Quest that will start their adventure over the subsequent quarter.
+The Lionsberg Orientation Process is a **12 week training and onboarding process** designed to prepare Participants for meaningful participation and contribution as Members of the Lionsberg Community, while discovering a unique Quest that will start their adventure over the subsequent quarter.

 Designed to be undertaken in cohorts of 3 to 16 prospective members, this transformational journey provides the opportunity for Participants to dive deep into the Spirit, Wisdom, Principles, Values and Processes that enable individuals, groups, and communities to co-create and flourish together, and to begin discovering how to embody this New Pattern Language in a safe and structured environment.